Pediatrics Allergy & Immunology Fellowship Program

 Rotations at NJH, RMHC and UCH

 Research and Other Academic Assignments

 The primary goals are to:

-Provide state-of-the-art clinical training in allergy and immunology as it pertains to the evaluation and management of associated medical disorders.
-Emphasis will be placed on atopic disorders, such as asthma, atopic dermatitis, food allergy, eosinophilic esophagitis, rhinitis, and sinusitis.
-Training in the management of primary immune deficiency and autoimmune disease is included.
+Provide comprehensive state-of-the-art clinical training in allergy and immunology with emphasis on evaluation and management of atopic disorders, such as asthma, atopic dermatitis, food allergy, eosinophilic esophagitis, rhinitis, and sinusitis as well as management of primary immune deficiencies.

 Develop a solid foundation in the principles of basic immunology fundamental to understanding and managing clinical disorders.